 Dogs with floppy ears or even hair in your dogs ears have a higher chance of getting an infection than pointy ear dogs.

 This is because floppy ear dogs do not easily allow fresh air to flow and touch the ear canal.
 When this happens, a lot of moisture builds up inside the ear and infection start to occur.

-When Hematoma is present it is commonly found with an infected ear.
-The infection doesn't cause this itself, but it is the dog that scratches his ear to try and relive the itchiness inside that causes it.
+When hematoma is present it is commonly found with an infected ear.
+The infection doesn't cause this itself, but it is the dog that scratches his ear and shakes his head to try and relive the itchiness inside that causes it.

 This would affect the ear cartilage in the area.
 If the cartilage is affected, then the ear can become deformed and turned into a cauliflower.
 The only way to restore the ear back to its normal state is through plastic surgery.

 In extreme cases, when cartilage is broken several times, the ear will swell and swell to the point of closing the ear canal.
 When it gets this bad, it is considered animal abuse and neglect as even a blind man could see how big and deformed the ear is.

 The ear at this point would have to be severed or cleaned before it completely blocks the ear canal.
 If it does block the ear canal, the canal must be removed entirely.

 It does not hurt your dog, but it is rather annoying.
 It appears when there is large trauma to an area.
 So if your dog ran into an object really hard, it will probably appear.
 Depending on the circumstances, the accumulation of blood in the skin will dry up.

 In cases with the ear, the blood does not necessarily need to be drained.
 In cases relating to the body, the best dog first aid is to drain it.
 You should not drain it yourself or at home.
 You have a higher likeliness of giving your dog an infection if you do.